Region: Sidamo Guji, Southern Oromia

 WHY WE LOVE IT

-Its really special to have a coffee that is traceable back to a single estate from Ethiopia, and Mormora is a stunning example of a single estate Guji coffee.
-Its quality has been recognised in various quality awards including the 2012 AFCA ‘Inter Country Taste of Harvest Competition’ and the 2014 ‘National Taste of Harvest Competition’, and it was one of our favourites on the cupping table in Ethiopia this year.
-In the cup this coffee has an intense fudge like sweetness, with fudge like sweetness, toffee, strawberry compote, red berries.
-Yum!
+It is really special to have a coffee that is traceable back to a single estate from Ethiopia, and Mormora is a stunning example of a single estate coffee from Guji.
+Its quality has been recognised in various quality awards including the 2012 AFCA ‘Inter Country Taste of Harvest Competition’ and the 2014 ‘National Taste of Harvest Competition’, and it was one of our favourites on the cupping table in Ethiopia for two consecutive years.
+This year’s natural lot is intensely sweet and floral, with bright citrus acidity and a juicy texture.